TriesteCitizen/ctf-writeups/README.md

   7. Check hashsum of specific sha1sum file.txt
   8. Look for reports on specific libraries
   9. when analyzing pdfs -> use editing tools (e.g. LibreOfficeDraw)

+- If a http service is not running on port 80: configure firefox
 - Check Page Source
   1. for client-side written JavaScript code that should be written on the server side and can be exploited (Authentification Bypass)
   2. for hidden messages